edwinyjlim/git-interview-baseline/README.md

 Whenever you are working on commits in git, you are adding them on a timeline of code called a branch.
 The branch you are on by default at the start of any repository, your main timeline, the main branch is called `master`.
 The command `git init` create it for you.

+## The Golden Rule

 The `master` git branch is our default branch.
-One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code so that if we ever need to add a bug fix, we can do it and deploy a new version of the application immediately.
-We don't put broken code in master so that we can always deploy master.
+As a rule, software engineers make sure that the `master` branch is always clean with working code.
+We only commit fixes and complete features so that we can always deploy `master`.

+The rule is an agreement that `master` should always be the official working version of our app.

 ### Starting a new feature with `git branch new-feature`